mikaelbr/writings/js-syntax-series/function-declarations.md

 ## FunctionDeclarations
 One way to define functions in JavaScript is in the top level or in a block, starting with the keyword `function`.
 It's defined as a part of the [grammar of JavaScript](https://www.ecma-international.org/ecma-262/8.0/#prod-StatementListItem).
 Grammar is what defines what words are legal in what position in languages.

-A function declaration is of type `FunctionDeclaration`, which is by grammar allowed to be child of `StatementListItem`.
+A function declaration is of type `FunctionDeclaration` (analogous to "part of speech" tagging, as noun, verb, etc, in natural language), which is by grammar allowed to be child of `StatementListItem`, which is a part of `StatementList`, which is a child of `Block`, and so on.
 It's all technical and wordy.
 But you can think of it like this; if the line starts with the keyword `function` inside a block `{}` or at the top of your program, you probably have a function declaration.

 In the grammar, it's also said that a `FunctionDeclaration` must have a name, or in grammatical terms, an `Identifier`.
 The exception is when doing `export default` of a function.
 But everywhere else, you have to name your function declarations.